Shazwazza/Articulate/DEVELOP.md

 ## Opt-in Umbraco 18 validation (net10 only)

 The default source validation lane targets Umbraco 17 (`[17.4.0,18.0.0)`) on `net10.0`.
-Override `UmbracoCmsPackageVersion` on the command line to test against a specific Umbraco 18 pre-release.
+Pass `-p:ArticulatePackageLane=v18` to use the Umbraco 18 pre-release lane.

+Run the Umbraco 17 and 18 commands sequentially, and use `-m:1` for full-solution builds.
+The solution graph and both lanes share project `bin` and `obj` directories, so default parallel MSBuild can lock compiler outputs and static web asset caches.

 OpenAPI note: